What is DMAIC?

 Analyze is the third phase of the DMAIC methodology.
-This is when the project team collects and uses data to prove theories of root cause or causes of the problem.
+During this phase, the project team collects and uses data to prove theories of root cause or causes of the problem.
 These root causes are known as ‘Project Xs’.
-By the conclusion of this phase, the team will have narrowed down their multiple theories to a vital potential few root causes to test and prove true of false.
+By the conclusion of this phase, the team will have narrowed down their multiple theories to a vital potential few root causes to test and prove true or false.

 - Calculating Sigma Level